pluginever/wp-content-pilot/readme.txt

 == Frequently Asked Questions ==

-= Does WP Content Pilot support WordPress multisite installation? =
+= Does Content Pilot support WordPress multisite installation? =

-No, WP Content Pilot does not support multisite WordPress installation.
+No, Content Pilot does not support multisite WordPress installation.

 = How can I suggest for new features? =

 We would love to hear your suggestions!
 Feel free to open a new issue [here](https://github.com/pluginever/wp-content-pilot/issues) as the feature request.

 == Changelog ==
+= 2.1.7 (October 28, 2025) =
+* Enhance - Update the plugin name and description to align with the WordPress repository guidelines.

 = 2.1.6 (October 26, 2025) =
 * Fix - Few known issues are fixed.
 * Enhance - Update the plugin notices.